AndreaGriffiths11/compose24/README.md

 - **LinkedIn**: [Andreea Griffiths](https://www.linkedin.com/in/alacolombiadev)

 Wanna talk GitHub Copilot Workspace?
 Open source?
 (Check out [Open Source Friday](https://github.com/githubevents/open-source-friday) if you haven't!)
 Or just geek out?
 I'm your person!

-But hey, I'm not all about code.
-Catch me on my yoga mat, chasing that post-hot-yoga glow.
+But hey, is not all about code.
+Catch me on my yoga mat, chasing that ~post-hot-yoga glow~ serotonin rush.
 Or ask me about my latest travel adventure...I'm always planning the next one!
 Can't wait to connect!​​​​​​​​​​​​​​​​